-SHORT LOAN is a reserved collection of textbooks, recommended books, journals and photocopied notes set aside by lecturers.
+SHORT LOAN is a reserved collection of textbooks and recommended books, by the lecturers.
 This ensures that essential reading material is available to students.
 You need your student card in order to take out items from the Short Loan section.